- 21

 3. Data Warehouse Storage

-The main storage layer, designed with schemas optimized for analytics:
+The core storage layer, designed with schemas optimized for analytics:

-- Star Schema — A central Fact table (numeric data like disbursement amounts) surrounded by Dimension tables (e.g., fiscal year, agency, budget program)
+- Star Schema — A central Fact table (numeric data such as disbursement amounts) surrounded by Dimension tables (e.g., fiscal year, agency, program)

 - Snowflake Schema — Similar to Star but with further normalized Dimensions, suitable for complex hierarchies